Protect Rural Air, Water, Limit Pesticides

 Background

-Policies for a healthy rural environment are critical not just for rural residents but also to protect the natural resources on which everyone depends: clean water and air, healthy soil, and thriving biodiversity are important for all of us, and these start in rural areas.
-However, rural communities all too often depend on polluting industries, from mining to industrial agriculture, that use chemical inputs or leave toxic outputs that pollute water and air.
+Policies for a healthy rural environment are critical not just for rural residents but also to protect the natural resources on which everyone depends: clean water and air are important for all of us, and these start in rural areas.
+However, rural communities all too often depend on polluting industries, from mining to industrial agriculture, that compromise their long-term health as well as potential for tourism and other economic opportunities.

 Read more